Marphownio/RepSEO_Classifier/README.md

 ## Scalability

 Our ***RepSEO*** classifier can be scaled to other software repositories.
-- First, we added descriptions to directories and files, along with detailed code comments, to ensure that future researchers can fully understand the code.
-- Besides, to adapt to other platforms, modifications can be made to `feature.py` according to the feature table we provided and adjust `file_extractor.py` to change the package extraction method.
+To adapt to other platforms, modifications can be made to `feature.py` according to the feature table we provided and adjust `file_extractor.py` to change the package extraction method.
 Fewer code modifications are sufficient to ensure a smooth adaption to other platforms.

 ## Citation